w3c/wai-tutorials/source/forms/notifications.html.erb.md

 A dialog is a common way to inform users of changes.
 It can be used if other means of informing the user prove to be easily missed.
 Dialogs are more obtrusive and distracting, which may be the desired effect.

 JavaScript provides a very basic alert dialog box that provides proper keyboard navigation and respects the user’s default settings, including font size, colors, and language.
-A custom dialog implementation would need to match that functionality.
+A custom dialog implementation has to match that functionality.

 The basic example below shows a pop-up that is displayed when the user activates the “save” button.
 A message is displayed in the dialog box, and the web page is disabled until the user selects “OK”.